career transitions

 Maximizing Change to the Benefit of your Career

 Do I stay or do I go?
 Employees today are facing more choices and transparency in the job market thanks to ever-increasing employment mobile apps and websites.
 They also are facing the option to go out on their own in the gig economy.
-That being said, today’s employment environment looks and feels quite a bit different than even just a few decades ago.
+That being said, today’s employment environment looks and feels quite different than just a few decades ago.
 Given all the options for people today, just about everyone will be making at least a few career transitions in their lifetime.

 However, there are ways to maximize that transition.
 I, myself have gone through changes throughout my career, from corporate position to corporate position, and more recently to Great Oak Wealth Management, an example of a transition from corporate America to a local business.
 In each of these phases of my career, I have realized a few best practices that can be applied when changing jobs, no matter your age bracket.